 Arne Jacobsen design for Louis Poulsen.
-Today considered an icon of Scandinavian design, the AJ floor lamp stands for elegance and simplicity.
-It will easily find its place in a living room, next to a sofa or armchair for precise and controlled illumination.
+Today considered an icon of Scandinavian design, the AJ table lamp stands for elegance and simplicity.
+It will easily find its place on a desk, table or worktop in any room, for precise and controlled illumination.
 Now available in 8 different colors, it will blend into any type of interior.

 Poul Henningsen design for Louis Poulsen, 1926.
 The PH wall lamp, one of Poul Henningsen’s greatest classics, is highly appreciated for its soft, harmonious and glare-free light.
 Designed for outdoor use, the lamp will withstand the elements for years to come.
 Can also be used indoors.

 Seppo Koho design.
 Designed in wood, and entirely crafted by hand, the Secto, or 4231 wall lights will embellish any interior with a contemporary style.
 They can be placed above a headboard in a bedroom for soft reading light, or in an entrance or any other room for area lighting.
 The Secto wall lamps diffuse dim, softened light for extra visual comfort.

 Shoichi Uchiyama design, for Louis Poulsen.
 Enigma 425 is a Japanese inspired pendant, which produces soft and diffuse light through indirect lighting, directed mainly downwards.
 Enigma 425 can be placed over a kitchen worktop, table, or desk, in an office or any other large room.

 Shoichi Uchiyama design, for Louis Poulsen.
 Enigma 825 is a Japanese inspired pendant, which produces soft and diffuse light through indirect lighting, mostly aimed downwards.
 The lamp should be installed in high ceiling rooms for spectacular general lighting results.